Asian stocks slip as Delta spread spooks investors - Up News Info

 Article content

+The central bank also kept the July bond tapering decision in place despite some expectations it could change due to the lockdowns in Sydney and Brisbane.

+In China, the spread of the Delta variant from the coast to inland cities prompted authorities to implement strict measures to bring the outbreak under control.

-Adding to the negative sentiment is ongoing investor concern about increasing Chinese official regulation in sectors ranging from technology, fintech and education.
+Adding to the negative sentiment is ongoing investor concern about increasing Chinese official regulation in sectors such as technology, fintech and education.

-“From a global investors point of view, they are looking at the choice of a fairly robust earnings season in U.S. and Europe to some extent and there’s a question market when look at Asia and think ‘do we need to be there’ right now…there is a short term recalibration of risk appetite.”

 Advertisement